Using Bytes Route, creators will be able to design and build one of the following product tour types:

 The recently registered user, “John Doe” isn’t able to change the billing address on his account.
 He opens up the Launch widget and sees a Helper Tour named “How to change the billing address”.
 He launches the tour from the Launch widget and is guided step-by-step to completion.

-Note: You can consult with the Customer Support team or UX Researchers in order to understand the most common areas where your users are struggling.
-It’s best to build Helper Tours that target those specific user struggle areas.
+Note: You can consult with the Customer Support team or UX Researchers in order to understand the most common areas where your users are having a rough time.
+It’s best to build Helper Tours that target specific user struggles.

 This guide is best used as a contextual highlight of a new feature that was recently released.
 It can also describe an element that changed position and is now part of another section.
 The users see the update via the tooltip modal and can dismiss the tooltip by clicking on ‘OK’.

 To create a tooltip tour, simply finalize the tour creation after 1 step.